 Application Pursuant to Section 24(a) of the

-Federal Deposit Insurance Act to Directly Continue an
+Federal Deposit Insurance Act to Indirectly Continue An

-Pursuant to the provisions of Section 24 of the Federal Deposit Insurance Act, an application has been filed with the Federal Deposit Insurance Corporation by Poweshiek County Savings Bank, Brooklyn, Iowa (the "Bank").
-The application requests the FDIC's consent to continue engaging, through a wholly-owned subsidiary, in real estate development activity.
+Pursuant to the provisions of section 24 of the Federal Deposit Insurance Act, an application has been filed with the Federal Deposit Insurance Corporation by Mutual Savings Bank, Milwaukee, Wisconsin ("Mutual").
+The application requests the Corporation's consent to continue engaging, through a wholly-owned subsidiary, in real estate development activity.
 Mutual has been operating under an approved divestiture plan involving a parcel of real estate which was purchased in 1986.
 Real estate activity will be conducted through a wholly-owned subsidiary and will require only nominal financial and managerial resources.

 National banks and their subsidiaries are not expressly authorized to make these kinds of investments.
-State chartered, FDIC-insured banks may not engage as principal in an activity prohibited to nationally chartered banks unless they obtain consent from the FDIC.
+State chartered, FDIC-insured banks may not engage as principal in an activity prohibited to nationally chartered banks unless they obtain the consent of the FDIC.
 Consent may not be granted unless the bank is in compliance with applicable capital standards and the FDIC determines that the activity poses no significant risk to the deposit insurance fund.